Additional complex needs

 Tel: 07531 887758 and leave a message.
 Someone will return your call within one week.

-Contact a Family provides information, support and advice to famlies who care for children with any disability or long-term health condition.
-The Contact a Family Directory online has descriptions of hundreds of medical conditions - including rare disorders - and details of relevant UK support groups.
+Contact provides information, support and advice to famlies who care for children with any disability or long-term health condition.
+The online directory has descriptions of hundreds of medical conditions - including rare disorders - and details of relevant UK support groups.

 DASH aims to provide advice, support and information that will enable disabled people to make choices about how they live their lives.